 The following text was inscribed on her grave marker in the Kingwood Church of God Cemetery, a tall shaft with a sphere at the very top: "Green be the turf above thee, Friend of our better days.
 None knew thee but to love thee, None named thee but to praise."

-When the federal census was taken in 1900, the widowed, 70-year-old Fred boarded in the home of woodchopper Fred A. and Alice Ream in Kingwood.
+When the United States Census was taken in 1900, the widowed, 70-year-old Fred boarded in the home of his double cousins, woodchopper Frederick Albert and Alice Jane (Younkin) Ream in Kingwood.
 The census-taker noted that our Fred was employed as a "Supervisor (on roads)."
+Frederick A. was the son of Albert and Barbara Ellen (Dull) Ream, of the family of George and Christina (Younkin) Dull Sr., and Alice Jane was the daughter of William "Henry" and Rachel (McClintock) Younkin.

-Again in 1910, the federal census enumeration shows Fred heading his own household in Upper Turkeyfoot, beside the residences of Frederick E. and Cora Trimpey and William and Mary Romesburg.
+Fred moved into his own home during the first decade of the 1900s.
+Circa 1910, the federal census enumeration shows him heading his own household in Upper Turkeyfoot, located beside the residences of Frederick E. and Cora Trimpey and William and Mary Romesburg.

-Fred was afflicted for many years with nephritis (kidney inflammation) and auto toxemia which spread poison wastes through his body.
+Fred was afflicted for many years with nephritis (kidney inflammation) leading to an infection of "auto toxemia" which spread poisonous wastes throughout his body.

 He passed away on May 8, 1913, at the age of 83.
 He was laid to rest beside his wife.
 Mrs. Thomas Williams of Markleton, PA gave information for his certificate of death.
 No obituary has been found in the Meyersdale Republican.